London Restaurants - Soho, Fitzrovia, Covent Garden

 14- 16 Brewer St, Soho, London W1F 0SG

-Randall & Aubin is a Soho institution, having been here for over 20 years.
-And there's a reason for its longevity - eating here is a lot of fun.
-There's a big emphasis on sustainability, on French and British seafood classics - as well as some great rotisserie chicken.
+Randall & Aubin is a Soho institution, having been here for nearly 30 years.
+And there's a reason for its longevity - eating here is a lot of fun (there's even a disco ball).
+There's a big emphasis on sustainability and on French and British seafood classics, with their signature dishes including bouillabaisse, spaghetti vongole and big fruits de mer platters.

 26-27 Dean St, Soho, London W1D 3LL